johnny5550822/awesome-neat-rnn/README.md

 Maintainer: [Johnny Ho] (https://github.com/johnny5550822)

 # Contributions
-Please submit pull requests!
+I dedice to make this repository public because I want to share what I have found for recurrent neural network.
+I hope everyone can contribue to it and make it better!
+So, please submit pull requests!
 For any questions, contact me (johnny5550822@g.ucla.edu)

 # Additional resources
 You can also find good staffs in [awesome-rnn] (https://github.com/kjw0612/awesome-rnn).